Black vulture: Ecology and behavior

 The black vulture soars high while searching for food, holding its wings horizontally when gliding.
 It flaps in short bursts, followed by short periods of gliding.
 Its flight is less efficient than that of other vultures, as the wings are not as long, forming a smaller wing area.
 In comparison with the turkey vulture, the black vulture flaps its wings more frequently during flight.
 It is known to regurgitate when approached or disturbed, which assists in predator deterrence and taking flight by decreasing its takeoff weight.
 Like all New World vultures, the black vulture often defecates on its legs, using the evaporation of the water in the feces and/or urine to cool itself, a process known as urohidrosis.
 It cools the blood vessels in the unfeathered tarsi and feet, and causes white uric acid to streak the legs.
-Because it lacks a syrinx, the black vulture, like other New World vultures, has very few vocalization capabilities.
+Because it lacks a syrinx, like other New World vultures, it has very few vocalization capabilities.
 It is generally silent, but can make hisses and grunts when agitated or while feeding.
 The black vulture is gregarious and roosts in large groups.
 In areas where their ranges overlap, the black vulture will roost on the bare branches of dead trees alongside groups of turkey vultures.
 The black vulture generally forages in groups; a flock of black vultures can easily drive a rival turkey vulture, which is generally solitary while foraging, from a carcass.

 Like the turkey vulture, this vulture is often seen standing in a spread-winged stance.
-The stance is believed to serve multiple functions: drying the wings, warming the body, and baking off bacteria.
+This is believed to serve multiple functions: drying the wings, warming the body, and baking off bacteria.
 This same behavior is displayed by other New World vultures, Old World vultures, and storks.